sussmanLab/cellGPU/doc/markdown/EXAMPLES.md

 # Code snippets {#code}

 These minimal samples show how to run default-initialized simulations.
-Please see the provided .cpp files in the main directory for more samples, or consult the documentation for more advanced usage.
+Please see the provided .cpp files in the main directory and examples directory for more samples, or consult the documentation for more advanced usage.

 # activeVertex.cpp